Price (min, max)

 Do note, however, that if you lack preparation ankle weights can easily lead to injuries and strains.
 Remember, also, that running with ankle weights can be quite challenging and demanding, so proper warm-up circuits have to be completed.
 This includes the pre-workout stretch, and ideally a light jog for at least 100-200 meters in order to exercise control over your body before you add the resistance.

-The list above includes the best ankle weights, with or without sand, adjustable or fixed, light or heavy… You will be able to find many models from established brands, and dozens of ankle weights for sale.
+The list above includes the best ankle weights, with or without sand, adjustable or fixed, light or heavy… You will be able to find many models from established brands, and dozens of ankle weights for sale at supper affordable prices.
 We’ve spent hours on carefully selecting them, so you don’t have to.
-Most of these include free shipping, and super-fast delivery.
+Many of these include free shipping, and super-fast delivery.
 Yours is the part where you have to run, and do so consistently.

 As far as progression goes, do not attempt to train with ankle weights, regardless of whether we are talking about 2lb, 3lb, 5lb, or 8lb, without completing at least 10 miles first.
 This can take you anywhere from several days to two weeks, so take your time and rest in between as well.